decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ### Update

 The DID Document may be updated by invoking the relevant smart contract functions as defined by the ERC1056 standard.
-This includes changes to the identity owner, adding delegates and adding additional attributes.
+This includes changes to the account owner, adding delegates and adding additional attributes.
 Please find a detailed description in the [ERC1056 documentation](https://github.com/ethereum/EIPs/issues/1056).

-These functions will trigger the respective Ethereum events which are used to build the DID Document for a given identity as described in [Enumerating Contract Events to build the DID Document](#Enumerating-Contract-Events-to-build-the-DID-Document).
+These functions will trigger the respective Ethereum events which are used to build the DID Document for a given account as described in [Enumerating Contract Events to build the DID Document](#Enumerating-Contract-Events-to-build-the-DID-Document).

 Some elements of the DID Document will be revoked automatically when their validity period expires.
 This includes the delegates and additional attributes.
 Please find a detailed description in the [ERC1056 documentation](https://github.com/ethereum/EIPs/issues/1056).
-All attribute and delegate functions will trigger the respective Ethereum events which are used to build the DID Document for a given identity as described in [Enumerating Contract Events to build the DID Document](#Enumerating-Contract-Events-to-build-the-DID-Document).
+All attribute and delegate functions will trigger the respective Ethereum events which are used to build the DID Document for a given identifier as described in [Enumerating Contract Events to build the DID Document](#Enumerating-Contract-Events-to-build-the-DID-Document).

 ### Delete (Revoke)